RuideFu/mighty-forty/RaspberryPi4b/Operating_Systems.md

 # **Introduction to Operating Systems**

 Here are a few operating system options for the Rpi 4b that I considered when designing the current system.
-There are of course other
+There are of course other options you are welcome to explore, however you should consider the capabilities of the rpi4b before making a decision, or commit yourself to testing thoroughly.

 | Name | Pros | Cons | Download |
 | --- | --- | --- | --- |